-Both UE and eNB maintains UL Compression Memory to remember uncompressed contents of previous packets.
+Both UE and eNB maintains APDC Compression Memory to remember uncompressed contents of previous packets.
 When a new packet arrives, the UE tries to match (partially or fully) with the stored packets.
 If a match is found, then the UE sends pointers (addresses/locations of matched data block in both the compression memory and the packet) instead of the actual data bytes, to the eNB.
 The decompression algorithm is similar to the famous C language library function “memcpy(srcaddr, destaddr, length)” which simply copies the pointed data from the compression memory to the current packet, to recover the original packet.
 So the compressed data format mainly contains the following parameters.

 “srcaddr”: the address in compression memory [called “Lookback Length” in this solution]